LuaanNguyen/LuaanNguyen/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F71DBC&random=false&width=435&lines=Future+Full-stack+Developer;Welcome+to+my+Github+;More+projects+are+coming+%3A)" alt="Typing SVG" /></a>
 </p>

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

    <p align="left">
       <a href="https://www.linkedin.com/in/luan-nguyen-8640aa278/">